TOI-1136 is a Young, Coplanar, Aligned Planetary System in a Pristine Resonant Chain: Discussion

 TOI-1136 is the second known resonant-chain system with a well-established age as young as a few hundred million years.
 The other system is Kepler-221, with an age of about 600 Myr \citep{Goldberg2021}.
 The rest of the resonant-chain systems are at least several Gyr old or have no precise age estimates.
 TOI-1136 and Kepler-221 seem to have had disparate evolution tracks despite similar ages.
 In Kepler-221, although the pairwise orbital period ratios (1.765 and 1.829) are farther from commensurability than in TOI-1136, the 3-body resonant angle changes so slowly (small $B$, Fig.~\ref{B_scatter}) that the resonant angle is most likely librating.
 The interpretation offered by \citet{Goldberg2021} is that Kepler-221 underwent rapid tidal resonant repulsion, possibly with the help of obliquity tides. \citet{Goldberg2021} estimated a total of 7000$\tau_e$ must have elapsed so that the system reached the current state of 10\% off resonance.
 On the other hand, TOI-1136 has barely moved from perfect orbital period commensurability.
 One possible explanation is that the conditions for capturing planets into a Cassini state \citep{Millholland_obliquity} were simply not available for TOI-1136.
 Its resonant repulsion has to proceed with the much slower eccentricity tides.
 We will return to this point in Section \ref{sec:obliquity_tides}.
 Based on the preceding argument, Kepler-223 \citep[not to be confused with Kepler-221,][]{MillsNature} may represent the future of TOI-1136.
 Kepler-223 is about 6 Gyr old, and its four transiting planets are likely in a 4-body resonant chain that only involves first-order MMR.
 Despite its 6-Gyr age, Kepler-223 seems to have avoided giant impact collisions, resonant repulsion, and planetesimal scattering, any of which could have induced deviations from MMR.
 Its orbital period ratios are still deep in resonance (1.3336, 1.5015, and 1.3339).

 TOI-1136 also has the first known resonant chain that has a second-order MMR between neighboring first-order MMR.
 Kepler-29 b and c have a period ratio that deviates from a 9:7 MMR at a $10^{-4}$ level \citep{Fabrycky_Kepler29,JontofHutter2016}, however existing TTV could not determine if the system is in resonance nor its dynamical origin \citep{Migaszewski,Vissapragada29}.
 TOI-178 b is near a second-order 5:3 MMR with planet c \citep{Leleu2021}.
 However, the period ratio is shorter than expected if the system was resonant (1.95 day vs. 1.91 day). \citet{Leleu2021} suspected that tidal dissipation might have broken planet b away from resonance.
 In TRAPPIST-1, it is also the case that the inner three planets are close to third-order (8:5) and second-order (5:3) MMR; \citet{Agol2021} showed that the 3-body resonant angle involving b, c, and d is likely librating.
 However, they could not tell if the 2-body resonant angles were also librating.
 Nonetheless, the presence of a $490$-day super-period in the TTV of TRAPPIST-1 suggests the circulation of the 2-body resonant angle.
-One may be tempted to suggest that these innermost planets were initially in first-order MMR, but later disrupted by a crossing of the disk edge or tidal evolution \citep{Huang_Ormel}. \citet{Brasser2021} argued against this possibility based on their observed positions in $e$-$\Delta$ space similar to Fig.~\ref{fig: repulsion_e_delta}.
+One may be tempted to suggest that these innermost planets were initially in first-order MMR, but later disrupted by a crossing of the disk edge or tidal evolution \citep{Huang_Ormel}.
 TOI-1136 is a very rare case --- possibly unique among the known systems --- a resonant chain with a second-order MMR between first-order resonances.